USEPA/WNTR/documentation/getting_started.rst

 .. literalinclude:: ../examples/getting_started.py

-Additional examples are included throughout the WNTR documentation.
+Additional examples of Python code snippets are included throughout the WNTR documentation.
 The examples provided in the documentation assume that a user has experience using EPANET (https://www.epa.gov/water-research/epanet) and Python (https://www.python.org/), including the ability to install and use additional Python packages, such as those listed in :ref:`requirements` and :ref:`optional_dependencies`.

-Several EPANET INP files and example files are also included in the WNTR repository in the `examples folder <https://github.com/USEPA/WNTR/blob/main/examples>`_.
+Several EPANET INP files and Python code example files are also included in the WNTR repository in the `examples folder <https://github.com/USEPA/WNTR/blob/main/examples>`_.
-Example networks range from a simple 9 node network to a 3,000 node network.
+Example EPANET INP files are for networks that range from a simple 9 node network to a 3,000 node network.
 Additional network models can be downloaded from the University of Kentucky Water Distribution System Research Database at https://uknowledge.uky.edu/wdsrd.